julienemo/thp_next_37_38/README.md

 - SignIn/SignUp: will redirect to profile

 **for "ME"**
-- post: can delete own
+- post: can delete own, page doesn't reload
-- profile: can update own
+- profile: can update own, page doesn't reload

 ---

+#### What's in redux

+1. user authentication info: jwt, user ID, whether there is one present
+2. list of post, in Home, in Profile, in profile of any user

 #### TODO

-1. create post list component and pass to prop onClicks (create and delete)
-2. get post list out of redux
-3. correct the link doesn't work issue
+1. correct the link doesn't work issue
+2. to register or connect, needs to refresh page ??wtf?
 ---

 #### Discoveries